PascalCorpsman/ConfigTD/Readme.md

 ## What needs to be done to play the game

 1. Download the content of the [bin](https://github.com/PascalCorpsman/ConfigTD/tree/main/bin) folder according to your operating system
+2. Download the content of the [textures](https://github.com/PascalCorpsman/ConfigTD/tree/main/textures) folder and merge it to the downloaded bin folder content
-2. Merge the content of the [Config TD Data](https://github.com/PascalCorpsman/ConfigTD_Data) repository
+3. Merge the content of the [Config TD Data](https://github.com/PascalCorpsman/ConfigTD_Data) repository (holds maps and all the other gaming content)
-3. Read the [manual](documentation/Readme.md) document as needed
+4. Read the [manual](documentation/Readme.md) document as needed

 Linux users may need to run the following commands at least once:<br>